tebesu/NeuralCitationNetwork/README.md

 Note this requires TensorFlow r0.11

-Please open a pull request if you have any questions/problems.
+Please open a issue if you have any questions/problems I will try my best to assist you.